TheSimonella/budget_tracker/README.md

 ## License

 This project is provided as-is under the MIT license.
+See `LICENSE` for details.